-POLICY Countryside - ALC3: Local Gaps and Preventing Coalescence: Development will only be permitted in the countryside provided that it does not individually or cumulatively result in coalescence and loss of separate identity of neighbouring settlements or perception thereof; and provided that it does not conflict with other Countryside policies in this Plan.
-Development for essential infrastructure will be acceptable only where it can be demonstrated that there are no alternative sites suitable and available, and that the benefit outweighs any harm or loss.
-Local Gaps between the following settlements define those areas covered by this policy and are shown on Map 9.2 on Page 24.
+POLICY Countryside - ALC3: Local Gaps and Preventing Coalescence: Development will be supported in the countryside provided that it does not individually or cumulatively result in coalescence and loss of separate identity of neighbouring settlements or perception thereof; and provided that it does not conflict with other policies in this Plan.
+Development for essential utility infrastructure will be acceptable in exceptional circumstances where it can be demonstrated that there are no alternative sites suitable and available, and that the benefit outweighs any harm or loss.
+Local Gaps between the following settlements define those areas covered by this policy and are shown on Map 9.2 below.

-Albourne and Sayers Common; Albourne and Hurstpierpoint; Albourne and Twineham.
+Albourne and Sayers Common; Albourne and Hurstpierpoint;